 Namespaces are a way to divide cluster resources among multiple users.
 Namespaces are suited for scenarios where multiple users spread across multiple teams or projects.

-Currently, CCI provides general-computing and GPU-accelerated namespaces.
-You need to select the resource type when creating a namespace, so that the container in the created workload runs on this type of clusters.
+Currently, CCI provides general-computing and GPU-accelerated resources.
+Select a resource type when creating a namespace, so that workload containers will run on this type of clusters.

-- GPU-accelerated: Supports creation of container instances with GPU resources.
-This namespace type is suitable for scenarios such as deep learning, scientific computing, and video processing.
+- GPU-accelerated: Container instances (pods) with GPU resources can be created, which are ideal for scenarios such as deep learning, scientific computing, and video processing.

 Relationship Between Namespaces and Networks